|Varsity Club Home Page||Contact Information||Membership||Officers||Presidents' Roster|

 The Varsity Club Medal

-The Boston College Varsity Club has recognized Dick Kelley's distinguished career of service by naming him the inaugural recipient of the Varsity Club Medal.
-Kelley, BC's Assistant AD for Media Relations, is a 1987 graduate of Boston College and has been a member of the BC Athletics staff since 1991 and is best known as the Media Relations contact for the Eagles' men's basketball team.
-He was diagnosed with amyotrophic lateral sclerosis (ALS) in 2011.
+The Boston College Varsity Club recognized Dick Kelley's distinguished career of service by naming him the inaugural recipient of the Varsity Club Medal.
+Kelley, a former BC's Assistant AD for Media Relations, was a 1987 graduate of Boston College and was been a member of the BC Athletics staff since 1991.
+He was best known as the media relations contact for the Eagles' men's basketball team.
+He was diagnosed with amyotrophic lateral sclerosis (ALS) in 2011 and passed away in February 2014.

 "You were educated at Boston College.
 Sound like it."